p1ng-request/p1ng-request/README.md

 + Evalute **clearity**: Apply named entity recognition (NER) to identify specific words within the text and make suggestions for improvements.
 + Evalue the **tone**: Apply Sentiment analysis using Machine learning (ML) techniques.
 + Evalute the **consistency**: Analyze the text based on NLP and ML, which, detects terms and check consistency.
-+ Grammar check, spelling check & clearity check on a word-based level proven to be unreliable for generating too many false positives.
++ Note: Grammar check, spelling check & clearity check on a word-based level proven to be unreliable for generating too many false positives.
 Best pracitce: use grammarly instead.
 + Sample promot:

 > File: test.md